 I listened to others pray and wondered where they found such perfect words.
 I wondered how they learned how to pray with such poise and power.
 My own prayers sounded so childish and tentative.
 I wasn’t sure how to start, what to say, or how to close with something other than a rushed amen.

 Whether you’re a new Christian or long-time believer who’s just never really figured out prayer, let’s get started today.
 The best way to learn how to pray is to simply get started.
 The more you pray, the more comfortable and confident you’ll become.
 Study how to pray, listen to how others pray, and use templates and scripture to guide your words.
-Enter the conversation with God and let him lead the way.
+Enter the conversation with God and let him lead you in learning to pray.

 How to Pray for Beginners: 5 Steps to Start Praying with Confidence